\

 Date: August 21st, 2004 10:26 AM

-Author: titillating faggot firefighter mother
+Author: aromatic gaped stead faggot firefighter

 will having too many strong points affect an applicant?